jessety/modern-error/README.md

 ### Serialization

-`modern-error` serializes it's non-enumerable `message` property to JSON by default.
+`modern-error` serializes its non-enumerable `message` property to JSON by default.
 You may also specify which other non-enumerable properties to serialize without subclassing by setting the class property `serialize`.

 ```javascript
 ModernError.serialize = ['message', 'stack'];